f2prateek/khaos-android-maven-library/README.md

          description: A one-liner about what your project will do.
 This will be used in the generated pom and Readme.
         mavenGroupId: The group ID on maven sonatype that you want to publish this to.
 This will also be used as the package name for the generated classes.
-           projectId: The project ID on sonatype you want this project to fall into.
                owner: Your full name, used in the pom and in the genrated copyright.
       githubUserName: Your Github username